 Arts of Asia and the Islamic World, 2nd Floor

-We house one of America’s foremost collections of Asian art, with the Asian galleries currently including more than 350 works from China, Korea, and Japan.
-These sections are newly re-imagined, the result of a multiyear reinstallation, with additional galleries planned for the arts of South and Southeast Asia and the Himalayas.
+We house one of America’s foremost collections of Asian art, with the Asian galleries currently including more than 350 works from China, Korea, Japan, and Southeast Asia.
+These sections are newly re-imagined, the result of a multiyear reinstallation.

 The Chinese collection ranges from the Neolithic era (circa 3000 B.C.E.) to today, revealing the sophistication of Chinese craftsmanship and the variety of concerns—funerary, courtly, religious, and poetic—that combined to define traditional Chinese culture.
 The works also demonstrate an enduring respect for antiquity as well as novel, contemporary approaches to time-honored materials such as ink and bronze.